Bryanblount07/osticket-prereqs/README.md

 <img src="https://i.imgur.com/0YSEVv0.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 So now you want to go back to the google drive files and downlaod the os-ticet file.
 Open the os-ticket file & also open another file explorer to transfer the [upload] file from the os-Ticket folder into your c:\inetpub\wwwroot.
-Then rename the upload folder to os-Ticket.
-Then go back to the IIS manger and hit restart again.
+Then rename the upload folder to "osTicket" [with no spaces] .
+Then go back to the IIS manager and hit restart again.
 </p>
 <br />